Acrostichum aureum: Description

 The golden leather fern has large fronds growing to a length of 1.8 metres (six feet).
 The leaves are glossy, broad and pinnate, the pinnae being dark green, leathery, alternate and widely spaced.
 The outer fronds arch over sideways but the central ones are nearly straight.
 Some of the larger fronds bear sporangia (reproductive organs) on the upper five to eight pairs of pinnae.
 These are brick red and give the pinnae a felted appearance.

 Distribution and habitat

 The golden leather fern is found in tropical and sub-tropical areas around the world.
 It grows in swamps and mangrove forests, salt marshes and on river banks and is tolerant of raised salinity levels.
 The spores germinate better, however, in fresh water.
 It tends to grow on slight elevations in the mangrove swamp in areas which are inundated by the sea occasionally.
 It can also grow in freshwater locations.
 In Malaysia there are two plant forms.
 The larger ones occur on the periphery of the swamp where they may reach 4 m while much more stunted plants grow in the areas which are frequently inundated.
 It can grow in full sun or in deep shade and it has been found that the mangrove Rhizophora mucronata can regenerate in dense stands of the fern.
+There are several kinds of ferns that are aquatic, but this is the only one that can grow in (and sometimes be submerged in) the ocean.